rebsonoliveira/sql-server/samples/features/json/product-catalog/dotnet-rest-api/README.md

 ## Run this sample

+1. Create a database on SQL Server 2016 or Azure SQL Database and set compatibility level to 130.

-1. From SQL Server Management Studio or Sql Server Data Tools connect to your SQL Server 2016 or Azure SQL database and execute setup.sql script that will create and populate Product table and create required stored procedures.
+2. From SQL Server Management Studio or Sql Server Data Tools connect to your SQL Server 2016 or Azure SQL database and execute setup.sql script that will create and populate Product table and create required stored procedures.

-2. From Visual Studio 2015 Update 3, open the **ProductCatalog.xproj** file from the root directory,
+3. From Visual Studio 2015, open the **ProductCatalog.xproj** file from the root directory.
+Restore packages using right-click menu on the project in Visual Studio and by choosing Restore Packages item.
+As an alternative, you may run **dotnet restore** from the command line (from the root folder of application).

-3. Locate Startup.cs file in the project, change connection string in ConfigureServices method to reference your database, and build solution using Ctrl+Shift+B, right-click on project + Build, or Build/Build Solution from menu.
+4. Locate Startup.cs file in the project, change connection string in ConfigureServices() method to reference your database (default value ProductCatalog database on local instance with integrated security), and build solution using Ctrl+Shift+B, right-click on project + Build, Build/Build Solution from menu, or **dotnet build** command from the command line (from the root folder of application).

-4. Run sample app using F5 or Ctrl+F5,
+5. Run the sample app using F5 or Ctrl+F5 in Visual Studio 2015, or using **dotnet run** executed in the command prompt of the project root folder.
-4.1.
-Open /index.html Url to get all products from database, 4.2.
-Use expand buttons to see history of products, 4.3.
-Restore some of the previous version using restore link, 4.4.
-Use Slider to go back in time.
+5.1.
+Open /api/Product Url to get all products from database, 5.2.
+Open /api/Product/18 Url to get the product with id, 5.3.
+Send POST Http request to /api/Product Url with JSON like {"ProductID":18,"Name":"Blade","Color":"Magenta","Price":18.0000,"Quantity":45} in the body of request to create new product, 5.4.
+Send PUT Http request with JSON like {"ProductID":18,"Name":"Blade","Color":"Magenta","Price":18.0000,"Quantity":45} in the body of request to update the product with specified id, 5.5.
+Send DELETE Http request /api/Product/18 Url to delete the product with specified id(18),

 <a name=sample-details></a>

 ## Sample details

-This sample application shows how to display list of products, edite or delete some product.
+This sample application shows how to create REST API that returns list of products, single product, or update products in table.
-Front-end code is implemented using JQuery/JQuery UI libraries, and JQuery DataTable component for displaying data.
 Server-side code is implemented using ASP.NET Core Web API.
 SQL Server JSON functions are used to format product data that will be sent to front-end page.